yzen-dev/plain-to-class/README.md

 ![Packagist Downloads](https://img.shields.io/packagist/dm/yzen.dev/plain-to-class)
 ![Packagist Downloads](https://img.shields.io/packagist/dt/yzen.dev/plain-to-class)

-> Alas, I do not speak English, and the documentation was compiled through google translator :(
-> I will be glad if you can help me describe the documentation more correctly :)
+> Alas, I do not speak English, and the documentation was compiled through google translator :( I will be glad if you can help me describe the documentation more correctly :)

-This package will help you transform any dataset into a structured object.
-This is very convenient when values obtained from a query, database, or any other place can be easily cast to the object you need.
-But what exactly is this convenient?

-When writing code, it is very important to separate logic, adhere to the principle of single responsibility, reduce dependence on other services, and much more.

-When creating a new service to create a user, you only need the necessary data set - name, email and phone.
-Why do you need to check around separately arrays, separately objects, check for the presence of keys through isset.
-It is much more convenient to make a DTO model with which the service will already work.

-This approach guarantees that the service will work with the data it needs, full typing, there is no need to check for the presence of keys if it is an array.
+This library will allow you to easily convert any data set into the object you need.
+You are not required to change the structure of classes, inherit them from external modules, etc. No dancing with tambourines - just data and the right class.

+It is considered good practice to write code independent of third-party packages and frameworks.
+The code is divided into services, domain zones, various layers, etc.

+To transfer data between layers, the **DataTransfer Object** (DTO) template is usually used.
+A DTO is an object that is used to encapsulate data and send it from one application subsystem to another.

+Thus, services/methods work with a specific object and the data necessary for it.
+At the same time, it does not matter where this data was obtained from, it can be an http request, a database, a file, etc.

+Accordingly, each time the service is called, we need to initialize this DTO.
+But it is not effective to compare data manually each time, and it affects the readability of the code, especially if the object is complex.

+This is where this package comes to the rescue, which takes care of all the work with mapping and initialization of the necessary DTO.

-## :scroll: **Installation**
+## :scroll: **Установка**

 The package can be installed via composer: